nono/cozy-desktop-experiments/RFC/README.md

 if we still have to be careful about the transitions between online and offline.

+#### Optimization

+For the first replication, we can avoid tombstones with those 4 steps:

+1. Fetch a sequence number (`last_seq`) from the changes feed (`GET /data/io.cozy.files/_changes?since=now&limit=1`)
+2. Get all the file records
+   (`GET /data/io.cozy.files/_all_docs`)
+3. Insert the records in the remote database (pouch/sqlite/whatever)
+4. Start a first replication from the sequence number of the first step.

 ### Local

 The local watcher is probably the part that I've spent the most time, and I still haven't figured how do it in a reliable way.
-Well, there is the fuse way where we intercept the syscalls for the files and directories inside the synchronized path, but it doesn't look like we can do something user friendly on the 3 platforms (windows, macOS and GNU/Linux, but mainly windows).
+Well, there is the fuse way (mouting a partition with fuse) where we intercept the syscalls for the files and directories inside the synchronized path, but it doesn't look like we can do something user friendly on the 3 platforms (windows, macOS and GNU/Linux, but mainly windows).
 So let's forget that.
 What we want is to have in a database the list of files and directories, with some fields for each of them.
-Most of these fields can be filled with stat(2), with the exception of checksum (a md5sum currently, but it may be a sha256sum one day).
+Most of these fields can be filled with stat(2), with the exception of checksum (a md5sum currently, but it may be a sha256sum or something else one day).

 #### The identifier